-- Find air – The most important aspect of surviving this situation is finding a pocket of air within the capsized boat.
+- Find air – The most critical aspect of surviving this situation is finding a pocket of air within the capsized boat.
 The average person can only hold their breath for roughly 30 seconds, so time is of the essence.
-Hold it for too long and there is a possibility of blacking out — and drowning.
+Hold it for too long, and there is a possibility of blacking out — and drowning.

 - Get out of the water – If the water is cold, it’s going to suck the heat from anyone floating in it.
 Hypothermia is every bit as dangerous in the water as it is in the snow.
 Find something to float on if possible.